 What a fun month this will be!
 Your baby is turning into quite the little character.
 At this age, babies usually have been smiling for a while now but soon they will add laughing or maybe even squealing with delight to the list of things they can do.

 Your baby is enjoying life at the moment.
 At three months, babies are growing more interested in the world around them but, thankfully for you, they are still relatively immobile!
 What a great age!

 Your baby is also gaining more control over their body – which means they’ll be more of a handful when it comes to changing nappies and getting dressed.
-There’s just too much else going on to stay still for that long.
-Your baby probably won’t be content to lie on their back anymore.
-They’ll want to be propped up so she can watch the world go by.
+There’s just too much else going on to stay still for too long.

 Vaccinations are due when your baby is four months old.
 Make an appointment with your GP or your local immunisation clinic.

 Now the dust has settled you might want to make time to focus on yourself and on your partner.
 Almost without exception couples will experience some relationship issues after the birth of a baby – particularly if it is their first.

 With so much focus on the baby – sleeping, feeding, clothing, bathing, settling, transporting – couples often get distracted from focusing on each other.
 It also takes time to get used to new family dynamics and working out the division of labour.
 Being sleep deprived doesn’t help either!